 The hunt will no doubt last many years, but in time I hope I can provide a few updates as to how it’s progressing.
 I am already very grateful to the people who have so far agreed to help me in this task, and been very generous with their time and advice.
 And if any readers know of any local ‘naturalised’ populations which might fit into the categories of being ancient, vigorous and floriferous, and which they think should be included in the project, do get in touch.

-The time that this gets written, February1st/2nd, is the old Celtic festival of spring – Imbolc, or as it was known in Wales, Gŵyl Fair y Canhwyllau.
+At the time of writing this, February1st/2nd, we’re at the date of the old Celtic festival of spring – Imbolc, or as it was known in Wales, Gŵyl Fair y Canhwyllau.
 Click here for more.
-The day that it was deemed to be light enough to dispense with candles for illuminating the livestock at feeding time.
-How they coped without electricity is beyond me – we have resorted to my old SAD light box switched on at mealtimes, after this gloomiest of winters to reduce the melatonin influence, and aid sleep.
-It seems to be working, just as Galanthus Imbolc, a snowdrop originally from Oxforshire, emerges spot on time, for once…And remarkably, from the still soggy garden, a few pictures of other early flowers prompted by the mild conditions to peek out, grow fast, and flop over in the rain… The above image shows the extremely odd mix of Crocus flowers fully opened under such poor light, but mild, conditions that the exposure was at f1.8, and a thirtieth of a second at 200 ASA, (for the photographers out there).
+The day that it was deemed to be light enough to dispense with candles for illuminating the livestock, at feeding time.
+How they coped without electricity is beyond me – we’ve resorted to my old SAD light box being switched on at mealtimes, after this gloomiest of winters, to help to reduce the melatonin influence, and aid sleep.
+It seems to be working, just as Galanthus ‘Imbolc’, a snowdrop originally from Oxfordshire, emerges spot on time, for once.And remarkably, from the still soggy garden, a few pictures of other early flowers, prompted by the mild conditions to peek out, grow fast, and then flop over in the rain.The above image shows the extremely odd mix of Crocus flowers fully opened under such poor light, but mild, conditions typical of early 2016. the light was so poor that the exposure was at maximum aperture of f1.8, and a thirtieth of a second at 200 ASA, for the photographers out there.